edhowland/viper/Bugs.md

 ## The map, filter and reduce functions should work on stdin as well. and also each

+## Move thes to the new collections module

 Currently, they only work for a list of passed arguments.

 ```